How much is it to get something notarized?

 A common place to find a notary is your local bank or credit union.
 This is often a convenient and free option.
 Nearly all major U.S. banks, such as JPMorgan, Bank of America and Wells Fargo, have a notary public on staff in most of their branches.
 Most banks and credit unions offer notary services free to their customers.
 If you are not a customer of that bank, you may be charged a small fee.

-This First Quarter Finance article provides information on bank notary services, including locations that will notarize something for free.
+This First Quarter Finance article provides information on bank notary services, including banks that will notarize something for free.

 American Automobile Association (AAA):